 EIRES consists of collaborating research groups within 果冻传媒.
-These include over 140 researchers and more than 450 PhDs.
+These include more than 140 researchers and more than 450 PhD students.
 EIRES brings these researchers together and creates new network connections between researchers and industry.
+Industry is closely involved and provides input and feedback on the usefulness and necessity of specific research.

-Within the BEHeaT program, research is conducted into the (further) development of various (new) materials, components and/or systems in relation to intelligent buildings, heat storage, heat networks and/or electricity grids.
-The focus is not only on physical materials, components and systems, but also on dynamic (predictive) models.
-We believe that in order to have impact, any research must take systems integration as its starting point.
-In addition, we believe that technology does not stand alone and should always be seen in relation to the (end) user.
+The focus is not only on physical materials, components, and systems, but also on dynamic (predictive) models.
+We believe that, in order to have an impact, research must take system integration as its starting point.
+Furthermore, we believe that technology does not stand alone and must always be seen in relation to the (end) user.
 In this way, the impact of research results is increased.

 Projects within BEHeaT